 one hand holding a spoon with vegan wonton wrapper

 You can either make homemade wonton wrappers or buy them frozen in almost any Asia Shop for a vegetarian wonton soup.
 Both have their advantages and disadvantages.
-Follow my recipe to learn how to make vegan wonton wrappers!
+Follow my recipe to learn how to make homemade wonton wrappers!

 Different Types of Wonton Wrappers